-Due to the level of detail required for consideration as an FMP, only 3 out of 14 potentially feasible FMPs were determined to have enough details available for evaluation and recommendation for inclusion in the RFP.
-Based on the FMP evaluation described above, the RFPG has determined that three FMPs comply with all the TWDB requirements and recommended them for inclusion in the RFP.
-The remaining 11 potential FMPs may still be considered for recommendation as part of the Amended RFP when data becomes available or if, at the submittal of the Draft RFP, they have been reclassified as FMEs to evaluate additional study information needed.
+Due to the level of detail required for consideration as an FMP, only 3 out of 14 potentially feasible FMPs were initially determined to have enough details available for evaluation and recommendation for inclusion in the RFP.
+However, 10 more were added as a part of Task 12.
+Based on the FMP evaluation described above, the RFPG has determined that 13 FMPs comply with all the TWDB requirements and recommended them for inclusion in the RFP.